ON LEAVE since 13/03/2020

-After graduating in Biology, I've got my PhD (01/1993, Universitat de València) working on how plants regulate their growth in response to environmental light conditions.
-Next, I did three postdocs: in Cathie Martin’s group (John Innes Center, Norwich, UK) working on plant transcription factors (03/1993 -10/1995); in Peter Quail’s team (Plant Gene Expression Center, UC-Berkeley, USA) to work on phytochrome signaling in Arabidopsis thaliana (01/1996 -01/2000); and Salomé Prat laboratory (Instituto de Biología Molecular de Barcelona, CSIC, Barcelona, Spain), working on photoperiod-regulated potato tuberization (01/2000 -10/2001).
-In November 2001, I’ve got a permanent position as an ICREA Research Professor and established my own research group.
-Currently, I develop my research in the CRAG (Barcelona), studying how plants see and respond to vegetation proximity.
+After graduating in Biology, I've got my PhD (January 1993, Universitat de València) working on how plants regulate their growth in response to environmental light conditions.
+After three consequtive postdocs working on plant transcription factors (John Innes Center, Norwich, UK - Cathie Martin’s group; 1993 - 1995), on phytochrome signaling in the model plant Arabidopsis thaliana (Plant Gene Expression Center, UC-Berkeley, USA - Peter Quail’s team; 1996 - 2000) and on photoperiod-regulated potato tuberization (Instituto de Biología Molecular de Barcelona, CSIC, Barcelona, Spain - Salomé Prat laboratory; 2000 - 2001), I’ve got a permanent position as an ICREA Research Professor in November 2001 and established my own research group.
+Currently, my group is interestd in understanding how plants see and respond to the proximity of other plants.

 From the different light-regulated plant development responses, my laboratory works to understand how plants respond to vegetation proximity, a type of plant-plant communication.
 In Arabidopsis thaliana, a sun-loving plant that avoids vegetation proximity and shade, perception of neighboring vegetation results in the activation of a set of responses known as the shade avoidance syndrome (SAS).
 The most obvious SAS response is the induction of the elongation of seedlings.
 After identifying several SAS regulatory components, we established that they are organized in complex transcriptional regulatory networks in which the levels of several components are rapidly altered after plant proximity perception.
 This networks are formed by a broad range of transcription factors and cofactors, as well as specific components of the nuclear pore complex.